mil/virginia-tech-hacks/README.md

 ===================
 This is a collection of small scripts I've made while at Virginia Tech.
 Enjoy these scripts and feel free to modify them and redistribute.

-Request Stalk (request-stalk.pl)
+Course Add (course-add.rb)
 --------------------------------
 A script which stalks the Virginia Tech classes time table and when a class becomes available it automatically registers you for that class.
+Can be used to check multiple crns at once.
 Use at your own discretion.

 Scholar Grades (scholar-grades.rb)
 ----------------------------------